iSPIRT/OCEN-Documentation/docs/9-loan_journey/4-auction_and_offer.md

 # Stage: Loan Application Auction and Offer

 In this *"one-to-many"* stage, the LA shares the loan application with all lenders in the product network.
 The LA coordinates the request-responses across all lenders and enables the borrower to choose an offer from among all returned offers.
-There are 3 sub-stages to this process.
+There are 3 groups of APIs at this stage.

 ## Create Loan Application APIs
 Loan agent forwards the Loan Application from the borrower to all lenders in the product network.